 Subclinical hypothyroidism is an early, mild form of hypothyroidism, a condition in which the body doesn’t produce enough thyroid hormones.
 Thyroid hormones help support heart, brain, and metabolic functions.
 When thyroid hormones aren’t working properly, this affects the body.

 The pituitary gland, located at the base of the brain, secretes multiple hormones, including a substance called thyroid-stimulating hormone (TSH).

 TSH triggers the thyroid, a butterfly-shaped gland at the front of the neck, to make the hormones T3 and T4.
 Subclinical hypothyroidism occurs when TSH levels are slightly elevated but T3 and T4 are normal.

 Subclinical hypothyroidism and full-blown hypothyroidism share the same causes.
 These include:

-- a family history of autoimmune thyroid disease, such as Hashimoto’s disease (an autoimmune condition that harms thyroid cells)
+- a family history of autoimmune thyroid disease, such as Hashimoto’s thyroiditis (an autoimmune condition that harms thyroid cells)